Copper phthalocyanine: Manufacture

 Both approaches can be carried out either without (baking process) or with a solvent (solvent process).
-Higher yields may be achieved with the solvent process (> 95%) than with the baking process (70 to 80%), so that the solvent process has initially simulated more interest.
-However, recents trends show a reverse tendency for the baking process mainly on the grounds of economical and ecological concerns (solvent-free, shorter lead time).
+Higher yields may be achieved with the solvent process (> 95%) than with the baking process (70 to 80%), so that the solvent process has initially stimulated more interest.
+However, recent trends show a reverse tendency for the baking process mainly on the grounds of economical and ecological concerns (solvent-free, shorter lead time).

 Phthalonitrile process

-This approach involves heating phthalonitrile with a copper salt, usually copper(I)chloride at 200°C to 240°C. The gross reaction equation from phthalonitrile may be written as follows:
+This approach involves heating phthalonitrile with a copper salt, usually copper(I)chloride at 200 °C to 240 °C. The gross reaction equation from phthalonitrile may be written as follows:

-4 C6H4(CN)2 + Cu^2+ + 2e- -> CuPc

 Phthalic anhydride/urea process

 The gross reaction equation from phthalic anhydride and urea may be written as follows: